-The Company paid the Adamas shareholders \$400.8 million and transferred two non-tradable contingent value rights (CVRs).
+In connection with the Adamas Acquisition (see Note 1), the Company paid the Adamas shareholders \$400.8 million and transferred two non-tradable contingent value rights (CVRs).
 Each CVR represents the contractual right to receive a contingent payment of \$0.50 per share in cash, less any applicable withholding taxes and without interest, upon the achievement of the applicable milestone (each such amount, a Milestone Payment) in accordance with the terms of a Contingent Value Rights Agreement entered into between the Company and American Stock Transfer & Trust Company, LLC, as rights agent, (CVR Agreement).
-One Milestone Payment is payable (subject to certain terms and conditions) upon the first occurrence of the achievement of aggregate worldwide net sales of GOCOVRI in excess of \$150 million during any consecutive 12-month period ending on or before December 31, 2024 (Milestone 2024).
-Another Milestone Payment is payable (subject to certain terms and conditions) upon the first occurrence of the achievement of aggregate worldwide net sales of GOCOVRI in excess of \$225 million during any consecutive 12-month period ending on or before December 31, 2025 (Milestone 2024).
-Another Milestone Payment is payable (subject to certain terms and conditions) upon the first occurrence of the achievement of aggregate worldwide net sales of GOCOVRI in excess of \$225 million during any consecutive 12-month period ending on or before December 31, 2025 (Milestone 2025 and, together with Milestone 2024, the Milestone).
-Each Milestone may only be achieved once.
+One Milestone Payment is payable (subject to certain terms and conditions) upon the first occurrence of the achievement of aggregate worldwide net sales of GOCOVRI in excess of \$150 million during any consecutive 12-month period ending on or before December 31, 2025 (Milestone 2024).
+Another Milestone Payment is payable (subject to certain terms and conditions) upon the first occurrence of the achievement of aggregate worldwide net sales of GOCOVRI in excess of \$225 million during any consecutive 12-month period ending on or before December 31, 2025 (Milestone 2025, the Milestone may only be achieved once.

 In connection with the two CVRs, the Company recorded contingent consideration liabilities of \$10.3 million as of the date of the acquisition, to reflect the estimated fair value of the contingent consideration.
-The estimated fair value of the liabilities were determined using Monte Carlo simulations.
-The fair value measurement of the contingent consideration liabilities were determined based on significant unobservable inputs and thus represents a Level 3 fair value measurement.
-The key assumptions considered include the estimated amount and timing of projected cash flows, volatility, estimated discount rates and risk-free interest rate.
+The estimated fair values of the contingent consideration liabilities were determined using Monte Carlo simulations.
+The fair value measurements of the contingent consideration liabilities were determined based on significant unobservable inputs and thus represent Level 3 fair value measurements.
+The key assumptions considered include the estimated amount and timing of projected revenues, volatility, estimated discount rates and the risk-free interest rate.
 In each reporting period after the acquisition, the Company will revalue the contingent consideration liabilities and will record increases or decreases in the fair value of the liabilities in its consolidated statements of earnings.
-Changes in fair value will result from changes in actual and projected milestone achievement, as well as changes to forecasts.
+Changes in fair value will result from actual milestone achievement, as well as changes to forecasts.
 The inputs and assumptions may not be observable in the market, but they reflect the assumptions the Company believes would be made by a market participant.
 The possible outcomes for the contingent consideration range from \$0 to \$50.9 million on an undiscounted basis.